MritunjayKumar07/Freshers-Fullstack-.NET-Developer-Intriview-Practice/Q/CSharp/CSharpQuestions.md

   </details>

 - <details>
-    <summary>Can you give an example of an exception class and its related error?</summary>
+    <summary>Can you give an example of an exception class and its related error?⭐</summary>
     <hr/>
-     For example, IndexOutOfRangeException is an exception class that occurs when you try to access an index outside the bounds of an array.
-Because of the IndexOutOfRangeException class, your program terminates abnormally.
+     For example, `IndexOutOfRangeException` is an exception class that occurs when you try to access an index outside the bounds of an array.
+Because of the `IndexOutOfRangeException` class, your program terminates abnormally.
     Example: `IndexOutOfBoundsException` is a run-time error and the name of a class.
 This error occurs when you try to add more values than the size of the array.
 Because of the `IndexOutOfBoundsException` class, your program abnormally terminates.
     <hr/>
   </details>
 - <details>
-    <summary>What are some other predefined exception classes?</summary>
+    <summary>What are some other predefined exception classes?⭐</summary>
     <hr/>
     Some predefined exception classes include `DivideByZeroException`, `OverflowException`, `FormatException`, and more.
 All these classes come under the base `Exception` class.
     For program abnormally terminates lot's of predefine class are available like `DivideByZeroException`, `OverflowException`, `FormatException` and etc. And all this class present in Exception class.
     <hr/>
   </details>
 - <details>
-    <summary>How are predefined exception classes implemented in C#?</summary>
+    <summary>How are predefined exception classes implemented in C#?⭐</summary>
     <hr/>
     There is a class named `Exception` which contains the logic for abnormal termination.
 It includes a `Message` property (declared as `virtual`) to display error messages.
 Child classes can override this property to customize error messages.
     <hr/>
   </details>
 - <details>
-    <summary>How are exceptions categorized in C#?</summary>
+    <summary>How are exceptions categorized in C#?⭐</summary>
     <hr/>

     Exceptions are categorized into:

     1. **`SystemExceptions`**: Pre-defined exceptions that occur on specific error conditions, like `DivideByZeroException`, `FormatException`, `NullReferenceException`, etc.
       - The base class for exceptions thrown by the .NET runtime.
 It includes common errors such as memory access violations or arithmetic overflows, like `NullReferenceException` or `IndexOutOfRangeException`.

     2. **`ApplicationExceptions`**: Non-fatal errors that are explicitly caused by the program.

       - The base class for exceptions that are defined specifically by your application.
 Custom exception classes can be derived from `ApplicationException` to handle errors unique to the application.